Skip to Main Content

 Welcome to Leeds Beckett University.
 If you are an international student who has studied in another country outside of the UK, you may find that studying here is different than what you are used to.
 The Library Academic Support Team can help you understand these differences and help you improve the specific academic and English language skills you need to succeed on your chosen course.

-When you first enrol at the University you should complete the short International Students' Academic Introduction module (log in to MyBeckett to see this) which will introduce you studying at Leeds Beckett.
+When you first enrol at the University you should complete the International Students' Academic Introduction module (log in to MyBeckett to see this) which will introduce you studying at Leeds Beckett.

 Who are we and what do we do?